pytest-dev/pytest/doc/en/unittest.rst

 .. note::

-    Running tests from ``unittest.TestCase`` subclasses with ``--pdb`` will disable tearDown and cleanup methods for the case that an Exception is occurs.
+    Running tests from ``unittest.TestCase`` subclasses with ``--pdb`` will disable tearDown and cleanup methods for the case that an Exception occurs.
 This allows proper post mortem debugging for all applications which have significant logic in their tearDown machinery.